eth-educators/eth-docker-docs/website/docs/Usage/ResourceUsage.md

 - There are reports that Digital Ocean block storage is too slow, as of late 2021.
 - Strato V-Server is too slow as of late 2021.

 Dedicated servers with SSD or NVMe will always have sufficient IOPS.
 Do avoid hardware RAID though, see below.
 OVH Advance line as well as Hetzner are well-liked dedicated options; Linode or Strato or any other provider will work as well.

 For own hardware, we've seen three causes of low IOPS:
 - Overheating of the SSD.
 Check `smartctl -x`.
 You want the SSD to be at or below 40 degrees Celsius.
 - External SSD with a USB controller that can't keep up.
-Samsung T5 has been shown to work, as has Samsung T7.
+Samsung T5 has been shown to work, as has Samsung T7 with the right firmware.
 T7 is slower.
 - Hardware RAID, no TRIM support.
 [Flash the controller](https://gist.github.com/yorickdowne/fd36009c19fdbee0337bffc0d5ad8284) to HBA and use software RAID.

-Very rarely, the SSD itself can't keep up, e.g. one report of this with WD Green.
-For the most part, even QLC/DRAMless SSDs are "enough".
-Though, given the option, you may want to choose a "mainstream" SSD for better performance.
+In some cases, the SSD itself can't keep up, e.g. reports of this with WD Green SN350, Crucial BX500.
+While they sync slowly, even QLC/DRAMless SSDs can be "enough" - this depends heavily on model.
+Given the option, you may want to [choose a "mainstream" SSD](https://gist.github.com/yorickdowne/f3a3e79a573bf35767cd002cc977b038) for better sync and pruning performance.